JeffHough/clvfs/README.md

 # clvfs
-code from my thesis work on cascaded Lyapunov vector Fields
+Code from my thesis work on cascaded Lyapunov vector fields.
+It is not particularly well organzied :D.